 Tumescent liposuction is a very safe and effective procedure.
 Taking sensible precautions during the first 48 hours will help you to further minimize the risk of complications down the road.

-If you would like to meet with Dr. Hall to discuss tumescent liposuction and the results you can expect, e-mail Infini Cosmetic Associates or call us at 480-946-7100 to schedule a consultation.
+If you would like to meet with Dr. Hall to discuss tumescent liposuction and the results you can expect, e-mail Infini Cosmetic Associates to schedule a consultation.